Thousands Protest In Georgia After Opposition Leader Arrested - UrduPoint

 Thousands Protest In Georgia After Opposition Leader Arrested

-Tbilisi, (UrduPoint / Pakistan Point News - 23rd Feb, 2021 ) :Thousands of anti-government protesters rallied in Georgia on Tuesday after the arrest of an opposition leader, deepening a political crisis that erupted after disputed elections last year.
+Tbilisi, (UrduPoint / Pakistan Point News - 24th Feb, 2021 ) :Thousands of anti-government protesters rallied in Georgia after the arrest of an opposition leader, deepening a political crisis that erupted after disputed elections last year.

 The move sparked swift condemnation from the opposition and Western diplomats, as fears mount over the ex-Soviet nation's fragile democracy.